galette/galettedoc/source/plugins/paypal.rst

 Preferences screen also permit to edit amount related to contributions types, and to hide some types.

 After that, any user can choose the contribution type, adjust the amount and pay from his Paypal account.
-If the user is a logged in member, and if the contribution type is a membershop extension, its membership wil be recalculated when the payment will be confirmed.
+If the user is a logged in member, and if the contribution type is a membership extension, its membership wil be recalculated when the payment will be confirmed.